Barka River

-The Barka River (nahr Baraka) is a tributary river that flows from the Eritrean Highlands to the plains of Sudan.
+The Barka River (Arabic: nahr Baraka; Italian: fiume Barca) is a tributary river that flows from the Eritrean Highlands to the plains of Sudan.
 With a length of over 640 km, it rises just outside Asmara and flows in a northwestern direction through Agordat.
 The river merges with the Anseba River near the border with Sudan.

 In Sudan, the Barka flows seasonally to a delta on the Red Sea, near the town of Tokar.